 Geographic Diversity: Students come from across the United States and 100+ countries.

-International Student Services: In addition to the support we offer to all our students, UT’s Center for International Education (CIE) provides orientation and advising to international students.
+International Student Services: In addition to the support we offer all our students, UT’s Center for International Education (CIE) provides orientation and advising to international students.
+Visit international.utk.edu for more information.

 Financial Aid: UT invests in your future with a high-quality, affordable education.
-Nearly 90% of all undergraduates and 92% of entering freshmen receive financial aid and scholarships from federal, state, and private sources.
-International undergraduates may receive as much as $15,000 a year in merit-based scholarships, renewable for up to four years.
+International undergraduatesmay receive as much as $15,000 a year in merit-based scholarships, renewable for up to four years.

 Application Deadlines and Fees: